Court Watch

 If you are interested in virtual court watching in SMC or in-person at another court, please fill out our Volunteer Interest Form and NCBF will reach out with extra details.
 We are very excited to relaunch this much-needed program to aid in ending pre-trial detention and look forward to working with you.

-This is running on volunteer labor – there is lots to do!
+Court Watch runs on volunteer labor – there is lots to do!
 We need volunteers to help:

-• conduct data analysis in prep for publication
+• Conduct data analysis in prep for publication

 Preparing for Court Watch